manansheel1991/Classify-Radio-Signals-from-Space-with-Keras/README.md

 # Classify-Radio-Signals-from-Space-with-Keras
-Radio Signals from Space (collected by SETI, Search for Extraterrestrial Intelligence Institute) were classified into 4 categories - ["squiggle", "narrowband", "noise", "narrowbanddrd"], using convolutional neural networks.
-The networks trained on the 2D Spectrogram images of the signals
+Radio Signals from Space (collected by SETI, Search for Extraterrestrial Intelligence Institute) were classified into 4 categories - ["squiggle", "narrowband", "noise", "narrowbanddrd"], using a convolutional neural network.
+The network was trained on the 2D Spectrogram images of the signals

 Look at the notebook file for the code.